 When it comes to siding, this exterior material layer offers the building protection to ward off moisture as well as hot and cold temperatures to keep your place safe from the outdoor elements.
 However, rot and decay from negligence, pests, and age can quickly leave your building exposed.

-Many people delay getting new wood siding when one or two boards are rotted out because it can be hard to match new materials to the wood species and look of the existing siding.
+Many people delay getting new wood siding when one or two boards are rotted out because it can be hard to match new materials to the wood species and the same look of the existing siding.
 However, by waiting to replace the one or two rotten boards, this problem can lead to more significant damage in time.

-Signs You Should Replace Your Wood Siding
+Signs You Should Replace Your Rotted Wood Siding

 Wood siding is susceptible to rot, mold, warping, and mildew in different ways.
 Here are several common reasons for damage: